tarekmulla/mulla-website/README.md

 The project use github action to check, test, and deploy the application.
 The followings are the actions it supported now:
 * [terraform-plan](https://github.com/tarekmulla/mulla-website/actions/workflows/terraform-plan.yml): This action checks the Terraform plan and shows it in the pull request.
 * [terraform-deploy](https://github.com/tarekmulla/mulla-website/actions/workflows/terraform-deploy.yml): This action deploys the terraform infrastructure when a new commit pushed to the main branch.
+* [CodeQL](https://codeql.github.com/): To discover vulnerabilities across the codebase.
+* [Snyk](https://snyk.io/): To scan the source code, and find vulnerabilities in Terraform files, and suggest security best practices.

 ### Other tools ###

-The repository has integration with other tools to check the security for the source code; Those tools are:
-* [gitguardian](https://www.gitguardian.com/): To scan the opened pull requests and check if it contains secrets or senstive information in the code changes.
-* [Snyk](https://snyk.io/): To scan the source code, and find vulnerabilities in Terraform files, and suggest security best practices.
+* [Dependabot](https://github.com/dependabot): To alert developers when a repository is using a software dependency with a known vulnerability.

 ## How do I get set up? ##